- View Offline

 In this course, photographer, author, and educator Ben Long explores the iPhone 5s as a serious photographic instrument, using its built-in features as well as a hand-selected collection of accessories and apps that will extend your iPhone power.
 He details the basics of shooting with the iPhone, and then delves into more advanced camera capabilities such as panoramas, HDR, and video.
 Ben also explores workflow issues, including editing, sharing, and printing photos and transferring them to a computer.

-With all of that I have right here in this box, a camera that I pretty much have with me all the time, that gives me a full, start-to-finish, photographic process from shooting.
-With a fair amount of control to sophisticated image editing, retouching, tone, and color adjustments, as well as the ability to output directly from the phone.
-So if you just got an iPhone, or if you've been using one for a while and just curious about how to push its camera a little bit further.
-Stick with me through this course as we explore hardware and software options that will take you from being a snapshot shooter to a serious iPhoneographer.
+With all of that, I have right here in this box, a camera that I pretty much have with me all the time, that gives me a full start to finish photographic process.
+From shooting, with a fair amount of control to sophisticated image editing, retouching, tone and color adjustments.
+As well as the ability to output directly from the phone.
+So, if you just got an iPhone or, if you've been using one for a while, and are just curious about how to push it's camera a little bit further.
+Stick with me through this course as we explore hardware and software options that will take you from being a snapshot shooter to a serious iPhone-ographer.